Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Lamiaceae

 Pollination is achieved when insects transfer pollen from one flower to another, and when both Marsh Woundwort and Hedge Woundwort grow in close proximity, as they often do in waterside locations where the Marsh Woundwort takes up the damper areas and Hedge Woundwort stands guard some way back from the water's edge, cross pollination can occur with hybrid woundworts often appearing as a result.

-Hedge Woundwort is similar in stature and form but has darker purple flowers and stalked leaves; the leaves of Marsh Woundwort are unstalked.
+Hedge Woundwort is similar in stature and form but has darker purple flowers and stalked leaves; all except the basal leaves of Marsh Woundwort are unstalked.

 Stachys, the genus name, means 'spike of flowers', and plants in this genus do indeed produce flowers in spike form.
 The specific epithet palustris means 'of swamps', and for the most part Marsh Woundwort is a plant of wet or at least very damp places, including swamps, marshes and ditches.